-Jonas Brothers Take Over ‘The Late, Late, Show With James Corden’
+Jonas Brothers Take Over ‘The Late Late Show With James Corden’

-The Jonas Brothers will take over CBS’ The Late Late Show with James Corden for a week’s worth of original shows where they will debut their latest single “Sucker” as well as play a fun installment of “Carpool Karaoke.”
+The Jonas Brothers will take over CBS’ The Late Late Show with James Corden for a week’s worth of original shows, wherein they will debut their latest single “Sucker” as well as play a fun installment of “Carpool Karaoke.”

 CBS confirmed that Joe, Nick, and Kevin Jonas will appear and perform on the series.
-They will discuss their return to music after a hiatus of six years, where Kevin became a father of two girls, Nick married Priyanka Chopra and Joe helmed the band DNCE and became engaged to Game of Thrones star Sophie Turner.
+They will discuss their return to music after a hiatus of six years — a period of time during which Kevin became a father of two girls, Nick married Priyanka Chopra, and Joe helmed the band DNCE and became engaged to Game of Thrones star Sophie Turner.

-The group will appear in a residency on the program and participate in comedy bits, sketches, recurring segments (including “Spill Your Guts” or “Fill Your Guts”) and a new edition of “Carpool Karaoke.”
-The band will also perform their new single “Sucker,” which will be released February 28 at midnight.
+The group will appear in a residency on the program, and will participate in comedy bits, sketches, recurring segments (including “Spill Your Guts” or “Fill Your Guts”) and a new edition of “Carpool Karaoke.”
+The band will also perform their new single “Sucker,” which will be released on February 28 at midnight.

 In a teaser trailer for the series of episodes, the brothers are seen hopping into a car for a session of “Carpool Karaoke” with Corden, before teasing some details about the reunion.
 Nick Jonas stated that it “felt good to finally tell someone.
 We’ve been keeping this a secret for seven, eight months.
 This is basically our first performance back.”